 From Insight to Pipeline

 Once research tells you who to target, the next step is finding and reaching those specific businesses — which is its own job.
 The loop closes when your understanding of the market turns into an actual list of prospects in your pipeline.
-Research that informs your targeting and then feeds your outreach is research that earns its keep.
+Research that informs your targeting and then feeds your outreach is research that earns its keep; research that stays an abstraction never does.
+The handoff from insight to action is where most market research quietly dies, so make that handoff deliberate.

 When your research points you at a target market, JYNI's agents find the specific businesses that match it and feed them into your pipeline with contact details checked — turning a market insight into prospects you can actually reach.
 Start free with 100 credits.